sean-levvel/aws-sa-associate-saac02/README.md

     - Snapshots = single point in time, creation time
     - automated = any 5 min point in time
     - the latest snapshot is stored, then the full backup is restored via transaction logs and are replayed to bring the DB to desired point in time
-    - restores arnt fast - think about RTO
+    - restores aren't fast - think about RTO

 ## RDS Read Replicas
--  a-syncronis means read-replica
+-  a-synchronous means read-replica
 - primary first (AZ-B), then sent to ReadReplica (AZ-C)
 - you can have 5x direct read-replicas per DB instance in RDS
 - Each providing an additional instance of read performance
-- read-replicas can have read-replicas but lag starts to bea prblem
+- read-replicas can have read-replicas but lag starts to be a problem
-- Global performacne improvements
+- Global performance improvements
 - availability improvements
     - snapshots and backups improve RPO
     - RTOS are a problem
     - RR's off no. 0 RPO